bbenedict/bbenedict/100days.md

 First round of accessibility changes on simple-react app.
 These changes were driven by the Lighthouse report in Chrome available in the devtools.
 Simple changes including better contrast for colors, using alt text for all images and labels on all input fields.

+## day 9

+Resuming Coursera Machine Learning to stay on track with the course schedule.
+I had to do two different areas of machine learning this week.
+First,  I did some work with Support Vector Machines (SVM) using them with Gaussian kernals.
+I then completed a few spam classification problems designed to be used with SVM.
+4 more weeks of classes to go!